 - Selector Switches.
 These switches include a rotary knob or lever that allows users to select different lighting settings.
 Selector switches also come in a two-mode design.
 Two-mode selector switches normally only offer an on or off setting.

 - Proximity Switches.
 Proximity switches use motion-sensing technology to switch lights on or off.
 Motion-sensing designs are popular in modern and energy-conscious homes and businesses.
 Proximity switches vary in terms of customization and out-of-the-box features.

 - Photoelectric Switches.
 Photoelectric switches use a sensor to measure the level of light in a room and adjust the lights accordingly.
 Streetlights and light posts are common photoelectric applications.
 But recent innovations have outfitted residential lighting with similar technology.
 Many homeowners use photoelectric lightings for porches and backyards.

 - Dimmer Light Switches.
 Dimmer switches allow you to find the ideal amount of light for any setting.
-The dimmer design is perfect for livings rooms, dining rooms and other areas of your home that call for ambiance.
+The dimmer design is perfect for living rooms, dining rooms, and other areas of your home that call for ambiance.
 Some dimmers require special bulbs.
 Be sure to speak to a professional before installing dimmers.

 Installing New Switches

 Single-pole toggle switches are the easiest to install.
-Here’s a quick how to:
+Here’s a quick how-to guide:

 - Cut the power.
 Turn off the breaker that supplies power to your switch.
 Flip the power main if you’re unsure which breaker is connected to your light switch.
-Use a tester to ensure your work area is powered down.
+Use an electrical tester to ensure your work area is powered down.